Beijing Shopping Guide - Markets and Bazaars in Beijing

 replace any damaged goods.
 Sales items are marked differently here, showing the

-not the percentage of the discount.
+percentage of the price you pay, not the percentage of the discount.
 Bargaining is a

 given and always assume you'll be quoted around three times the real price to